andikatjacobdennis/ASP.Net-Core/SignalR.md

+# SignalR

-Sure!
-Below is a step-by-step guide for creating an ASP.NET Core 8 solution that uses SignalR, showcasing its features, such as sending messages, handling connections, and broadcasting.
+Step-by-step guide for creating an ASP.NET Core 8 solution that uses SignalR, showcasing its features, such as sending messages, handling connections, and broadcasting.
 This guide will cover everything from creating a solution to implementing various SignalR features.

 ### Step 1: Set Up Your Development Environment